-Avoiding Consumer Debt While Holiday Shopping
+Avoiding Consumer Debt With a Holiday Shopping Budget

 If you usually find yourself in hot water after the holiday season trying to manage credit card debt, the November Challenge is for you.
 It’s a wonderful thing to be generous, but unfortunately there truly is a fiscal limit to your generosity.
 Here are the steps you need to take to stop buying beyond your means and avoid consumer debt.